jax-crow/jax-crow/journey.md

-# Turtles All The Way Down
+# As The Crow Flies
-A short overview of my ongoing journey as a software engineer.
+An overview of my journey as a software engineer.

 <!-- When I decided to transition into tech in 2021, I had a few years of patchwork SWE experience but wanted to get more serious.
 My goals were to: